-In particular, suppose that when Al awakens, he adopts an a priori credence $\Pap(A)$ that he is Al. \textsc{Indifference} would imply that $\Pap(A)=1/2$, but since Elga is trying to demonstrate \textsc{Indifference}, circularity can be avoided only if we allow $\Pap(A)$ to be arbitrary.
-But if $\Pap(A)$ is not equal to 1/2, then clearly Al's credence in $H$ {\it is} affected by the new information, ($HA \hbox{ or } TD$), that he acquires on awakening.
-For example, if $\Pap(A)$ is nearly one, then his credence in $H$ should obviously increase on awakening, since if he is Al, then the coin must have landed heads.
+In \textsc{Coma}, as discussed just above Eq.~(\ref{EQN:Pcomagen}), Al (if and when he awakens) begins with the same credences as in \textsc{Toss\&Duplication}, which are then updated by the new information ($HA \hbox{ or } TD$).
+The role of $\PrA$ is important, because if $\PrA$ is not equal to 1/2, then clearly Al's credence in $H$ {\it is} affected by the new information.
+For example, if $\PrA$ is nearly one, then his credence in $H$ should obviously increase on awakening in \textsc{Coma}, since if he is Al, then the coin must have landed heads.
 This issue is well-described by a standard Bayesian analysis, which we give in the next section.
-We will see that Al's credence in $H$ should remain $P_0(H)$ if and only if Al assumes that $\Pap(A)=1/2$.
-This means that Elga's conclusion is valid if and only if one assumes \textsc{Indifference} from the start.\footnote{Note that \citet{weatherson_05} has also objected to Elga's claim (C3), but makes no mention of circularity or anything similar.
+We will see that Al's credence in $H$ upon awakening in \textsc{Coma} should remain $P_0(H)$ if and only if Al assumes that $\PrA = 1/2$.
+This means that Elga's conclusion is valid if and only if one assumes \textsc{Indifference} from the start. \footnote{Note that \citet{weatherson_05} has also objected to Elga's claim (C3), but makes no mention of circularity or anything similar.
 His primary objection (although he raises others as well) relies on the view that one must distinguish between {\it risky} propositions, for which ``we have good reason to assign a particular probability,'' and propositions which are {\it uncertain}, for which we ``aren't really in a position to assign anything like a precise numerical probability.''
 Weatherson argues that Al's question about his identity falls in the category of uncertainty.
 The result of the coin toss was risky before Al went to sleep, but when he awakens in the \textsc{Coma} scenario, the result of the coin toss becomes correlated with Al's identity, which changes it from risky to uncertain.
 Thus Weatherson questions whether Al can assign any credence, when he awakens, to the coin having landed heads, and suggests that maybe assigning a range of credences would be more appropriate.}